Hausner92/ProjectKapusta/README.md

 # Project Kapu$ta :money_with_wings:

-_Kapu$ta is the name of the project at the end of the QA engineer course at GoIT Poland, which was performed individually by each student, and its completion was a requirement for successfully finishing the course.
+_Kapu$ta is the name of the project at the end of the <b>QA engineer</b> course at GoIT Poland, which was performed individually by each student, and its completion was a requirement for successfully finishing the course.
 The objective of the project was to test a web application that tracks our monthly earnings and expenses.
 We had to view a technical specification for the website and its graphic design in Figma.
 I focused mainly on functional tests and the compliance of the site with the graphic design.
 I also included my comments to the technical specification that would require clarification._

 ### Take a look :eyes: